 “Cannabinoids fit perfectly into receptors found throughout the nervous and immune systems, serving to enhance, or improve upon, the body’s own ability to maintain homeostasis and health,” says Dr. Ethan Russo.

-Any extract containing cannabinoids (constituents of cannabis found only in cannabis and the human body) such as THC or CBD is beneficial, but there are over 400 cannabinoids that most extractions leave out.
-Cannabinoids work in synergy and all are needed to produce the best medicine and miraculous results sought after here.
-For an exponentially more effective approach, we recommend using properly/safely made and full analysis lab tested full extract (Rick Simpson) cannabis oil.
+Any extract containing cannabinoids (constituents of cannabis found only in cannabis and the human body) such as THC or CBD is beneficial, but there are over 400 components that most extractions leave out.
+Cannabinoids work in synergy, and all are needed to produce the best medicine and effectively achieve results.
+For an exponentially more effective approach, we recommend using properly/safely made and full analysis lab tested full extract cannabis oil.

-It’s also important to keep in mind that there are thousands of cases of spontaneous regression that do not involve cannabinoids.
+It’s important to keep in mind that there are thousands of cases of spontaneous regression in serious ailments that do not involve cannabinoids.
 Medical researchers have documented these cases and seek to understand common factors linked to these examples of spontaneous healing, which often occur in the absence of anti-cancer treatments.
 Dr. Kelly Turner identified these 9 factors common to most of the cases she evaluated:

 radical diet change